 The following policies apply to all emails between students and the instructor.
-Please respect the fact that the instructor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
-Unacceptable emails will receive a reply saying only "Please see Email Policies on the course outline".
+Please respect the fact that the instructor receives many emails from students and must deal with those emails in a fair and organized manner.
+Unacceptable emails will receive a reply saying only "Please see Email Policies on the course syllabus".